NE Specialty Crop Block Grant Program

 Location of project: Nebraska

-Location of residency: NebraskaView website Save Need help writing this grant?
+Location of residency: NebraskaView website Save

 The Nebraska Department of Agriculture (NDA) is pleased to announce a competitive solicitation process to award Specialty Crop Block Grant Program (SCBGP) funds for projects that solely enhance the competitiveness of specialty crops.
 Specialty crops are defined as fruits and vegetables, dried fruit, tree nuts, horticulture, and nursery crops, including floriculture.
 Please visit USDA’s web site to view a comprehensive list of eligible specialty crops, ineligible commodities, and examples of projects that solely enhance the competiveness of specialty crops under the SCBGP.